Skip to main content

 • if upload state lives in memory, it disappears with the process

-this is why large uploads are not just a networking problem - they are a state and recovery problem.
+large uploads are not just a networking problem — they are a state and recovery problem.

 flutter makes this especially interesting. you get a shared cross-platform application layer, which is great for consistent product features. but the underlying platforms still behave very differently. android and ios have different constraints around background execution, file access, and long-running work, which means upload execution cannot be identical across platforms if reliability is the goal.